nurugger07/inflex/README.md

 # Inflex

 An Elixir library for handling word inflections.
-Currently, the Inflex can singularize and pluralize words.

-## Using
+## Getting Started

 To use Inflex, add a dependency to your project mix file